-Maritime transport is responsible for about 90% of global trade and is considered the least environmentally damaging mode of transportation.
+Maritime transport is responsible for approximately 90% of global trade and is considered the least environmentally damaging mode of transportation.
+However, the maritime industry is continuously making significant advancements in reducing our environmental impact on the planet.

 In order to minimize the impact of the maritime industry on the environment, the International Maritime Organization (IMO) developed the International Convention for the Prevention of Pollution from Ships, or MARPOL (which stands for Marine Pollution) in 1973.